Country

 Before You Go: Essential Gion Matsuri 2026 Planning

-This isn't an exaggeration.
-Hotels in Kyoto for the month of July, especially during the festival's peak dates (around July 14-17 and 21-24), get booked up a year in advance.
-If you're reading this now, stop and book your accommodation immediately.
+This is not an exaggeration.
+Hotels in Kyoto for the month of July 2026, especially during the festival's peak dates (around July 14-17 and 21-24), get booked up a year in advance.
+If you are reading this now, book your accommodation immediately.
+Many seasoned travellers looking for Gion Matsuri 2025 dates would have booked their stays well in advance, setting a precedent for 2026.
 Look for places near the Karasuma or Shijo subway lines.
 This gives you walkable access to the main festival areas and an easy escape route when you need a break from the crowds.
 Staying slightly further out along a direct train line can save you money, but factor in travel time to your daily plans.
+Consider options in nearby Osaka if Kyoto is completely full, but remember to account for daily commute times, which can eat into your festival enjoyment.
+Early booking can save you significant amounts and guarantee a more comfortable base for your Gion Matsuri 2026 adventure in Japan.

 Understand the Gion Matsuri Schedule 2026